Glenn Danzig: Current activity (2012–present)

 On May 12, 2016, Danzig, Only, and Frankenstein announced they would perform together as the Misfits for the first time in 33 years in two headlining shows at the September 2016 Riot Fest in Chicago and Denver.
 He later noted that he would be "open to possibly doing some more shows".
 The reunited Misfits did more shows and Danzig enforced a "no cell phone" policy at the reunion shows.
 The reunited "Original Misfits" sold out a succession of arenas, a singular accomplishment for a classic punk band, providing evidence that they are among the most popular punk bands ever.

 Danzig returned to Riot Fest in 2017 with his band Danzig.
 Their album Black Laden Crown was released on May 26, 2017.

+When asked in May 2020 by Billboard.com about the possibility of another Danzig album with all-new material, Danzig stated, "For now, people are going to have to be happy with the Danzig Sings Elvis record, and I'll see in a couple years if I feel like recording another.
+If something comes in my mind, maybe I'll do another.
+Maybe I'll just give it away for free or something.
+I don't know.
+But as long as I'm having a good time, it doesn't really matter."

+In May 2023, Danzig unveiled a series of live performance dates in celebration of the 35th anniversary of the Danzig’s self-titled debut album.
+The band played the album in its entirety for these concerts.

 In April 2025, Danzig faced backlash among his fans for selling merchandise with Nazi-related symbolism.
+That same month he performed at Coachella on the 12, and 19, with the Misfits.
+Danzig will embarked on a US tour in September 2026.